 1. Single Fire and Slam Fire

 It’s always nice to have a Nerf blaster that can fire in both single and slam fire mode, and the Commander does exactly that.
-Keep in mind though that accuracy is sacrificed when using slam fire mode, but that is kind of expected.
+Keep in mind, though, that accuracy is sacrificed when using slam fire mode, but that is expected.

 It’s worth mentioning that the 6-dart drum is fixed within the blaster.
 You can’t remove it, or pop out, to load the darts.
-Loading darts is still easy though, via the available slots on the sides of the drum.
+But loading darts is still easy enough to do via the available slots on the sides of the drum.

 2. Robustness and Ergonomics

-If there is one thing you will notice when handling the Elite 2.0 Commander then it would be its robustness and reliability.
+If there is one thing you will notice when handling the Elite 2.0 Commander, it is its robustness and reliability.
 Priming and firing with the Commander is a very smooth process, with essentially no jams or malfunctions.

-Minor drawback perhaps is the rather small main grip, which may be an issue for those with larger hands.
+A minor drawback perhaps is the relatively small main grip, which may be an issue for those with larger hands.

 3. Good Firing Performance